nomike/ikea-samla-wedge-ng-parameterized/README.md

 # IKEA SAMLA Tray Insert Wedge Parametric

-This is a parametric remix of https://www.thingiverse.com/thing:3572388.
+This is a parametric remix of [IKEA Samla Tray Insert Wedge NG](https://www.thingiverse.com/thing:3572388) by iggyggi.

 ## Summary of the original design